ansible/ansible-documentation/docs/docsite/rst/reference_appendices/glossary.rst

     Push Mode
         Push mode is the default mode of Ansible.
-In fact, it's not really a mode at all -- it's just how Ansible works when you aren't thinking about it.
+In fact, it is not really a mode at all -- it is just how Ansible works when you aren't thinking about it.
 Push mode allows Ansible to be fine-grained and conduct nodes through complex orchestration processes without waiting for them to check in.